Prepare your trip to Croc Valley

 Mfuwe is about 1 ½ hours by car from Chipata (125 km).
 From Chipata it is another two to three hours’ drive to Lilongwe and 7 to 8 hours to Lusaka.
 You can access Mfuwe by road all year round, as the roads are tarred and in good condition.
 Please do not drive at night in Zambia, as it can be very unsafe due to the high number of vehicles and bicycles with no lights as well as unfenced animals roaming the area.

-If you are planning on doing a self-drive Safari in the South Luangwa National Park, we strongly recommend using 4×4 vehicles.
+If you are planning on doing a self-drive Safari in the South Luangwa National Park, park officials require 4×4 vehicles.

 Directions to Croc Valley Camp: